Anniversaries are important for any organization, especially a nonprofit.

 14. Design the Elements of Your Campaign

-Once you brainstormed your milestones, set your goals, planned your campaign, understood your limits and what you want your nonprofit anniversary campaign to accomplish and link to, it’s time to design the specifics of your campaign.
+Once you brainstormed your milestones, set your goals, planned your campaign, and understood your limits and what you want your nonprofit anniversary campaign to accomplish and link to, it’s time to design the specifics of your campaign.

 Will you write blogs?
 How about design challenges?
 Will you create videos?
 Organize an event?
 Do interviews with the leadership of the organization?